-The instruments are fitted with inputs for connection of three voltage signals, three or four current signals (for connection of external CTs with either $5/1~A{AC}$ or $0.1~A{AC}$ or $333~mV{AC}$ nominal secondary signal) and separate AC/DC power supply input.
+The instruments are fitted with inputs for connection of four voltage signals, four current signals (for connection of external CTs with 5 or 1 A{AC} output), two residual current signals and separate AC/DC power supply input.
 They can be used in both low and high voltage power grids.